gary-jipp/demo-react-reducer/README.md

 - Component needs 3 functions as props
 - Component calls each function from parent to update state
 - As more state is needed, more function props are needed
+- State can get stale if multiple updates needed